stephengaito/documentArchive/design/sprints/sprint-001-initial-foundations.md

 * "cond" for defining ordered collections of conditions
 * "let"/"letrec" for defining local variables (our let is Racket's let*)
 * "car"/"cdr"/"cons" for manipulating lists
-* "null?" for testing empty lists
+* "nil?" for testing empty lists

 We have one type, lists, and one type constructor, lambda.